In this post I propose that researchers and patients advocate together to pressure the stem cell clinic industry to collect and publish such data.

 Why do I make such a proposal?

 Many thousands of patients have bought stem cell interventions from non-compliant stem cell clinics.
 Thousands of others are considering doing so.
+You can see a map at right of all the stem cell clinics advertising in the US as of 2016.

 Many in both groups contact me on a regular basis.